garden-io/garden/docs/basics/installation.md

 To install Docker, Kubernetes and kubectl, we strongly recommend Docker for Mac (edge version).

-_Note: you need to install the **edge version** of Docker for Mac in order to enable Kubernetes support._
+_Note: you need to install the **edge version** of Docker for Mac to enable Kubernetes support._

 Once installed, open the Docker for Mac preferences, go to the Kubernetes section, tick `Enable Kubernetes` and save.
 Please refer to their [installation guide](https://docs.docker.com/engine/installation/) for details.

 Alternatively, you can use Minikube.
-We generally find it less stable and more hassle to configure and use, but we do fully support it on Mac if you have it running.
+We generally find it less stable and more hassle to configure and use, but we do fully support it on Mac.
 Please look at the [Minikube Instructions](#minikube-instructions) section for details.

 #### Step 3: Install `garden-cli`